Hilbert schemes with two Borel-fixed points: Classifying Hilbert polynomials

+Implicit in the above Algorithm is the following Lemma that will be extremely useful for us.

-\begin{lemma}[\textup{\cite[Lemma 3.9, 3.10, 3.15]{moo}}] Let $I$ be a Borel fixed ideal.
-Then we may always expand $I$ at the lexicographically smallest minimal generator of degree $d$.
-If we let $\hat{I}$ denote any such expansion, $\hat{I}$ is Borel fixed and $P_{S/\hat{I}}(t) = P_{S/I}(t) +1$. \end{lemma}
+\begin{lemma}[\textup{\cite[Lemma 3.1, \S 4.2]{LELLA_12}}] Let $I \subseteq S$ be a saturated strongly stable ideal.
+Then we can always expand $I$ at a minimal generator of degree $e$ that is minimal w.r.t. to $\geq_B$.
+Any such expansion is strongly stable with Hilbert polynomial $P_{S/I}(t) +1$. \end{lemma}